sljeff/chandra_client/README.md

 | olmOCR v0.3.0             |   78.6   | 79.9 |   72.9   |   43.9    |      **95.1**       |     77.3     |      81.2      | 98.9 |   78.5 ± 1.1   | olmocr repo |
 | dots.ocr                  |   82.1   | 64.2 |   88.3   |   40.9    |        94.1         |   **82.4**   |      81.2      | 99.5 |   79.1 ± 1.0   | dots.ocr repo |

-# Commercial usage

-This code is Apache 2.0, and our model weights use a modified OpenRAIL-M license (free for research, personal use, and startups under $2M funding/revenue, cannot be used competitively with our API).
-To remove the OpenRAIL license requirements, or for broader commercial licensing, visit our pricing page [here](https://www.datalab.to/pricing?utm_source=gh-chandra).

 # Credits